jkomoros/card-web/README.md

 Go back to the Firebase console.
 Go to the project overview for your app.
 Tap the Firestore Database item in the navigation to the right.
 Tap 'Create Database'.
 Choose Production Mode.
 Tap next.
 Pick the location (the default is fine for US--if you change it, set that in your config `region` (see below)).
 Tap Done.

 In the navigation to the right, go to Authentication.
 Tap 'Set up sign-in method'.
 Next to the Google row, tap the edit icon. **Toggle the Enable toggle**.
 Give the project a descriptive name and pick an email.
 (You can change these both later).
 Hit Save.

+By default (unless you set disable_anonymous_login to your config.SECRET.json) anonymous users will be enabled, and you must also configure that sign in method.
+In the Firebase Authentication tab, under the Sign-in method, go to Anonymous and enable it.

 In the navigation to the right, go to the Storage tab.
 Tap 'Get Started'.
 Click Next.
 It will show you a location selection, which you can't change (since you set it in an earlier step).
 Tap 'Done'.